Your cookie preferences

 What is satellite broadband?

 This is where satellite broadband could help.
-This is a home internet connection shared between a personal satellite dish and one of the many signal-boosting machines high above us in low Earth orbit.
+It’s a home internet connection shared between a personal satellite dish and one of the many communications satellites high above us in low Earth orbit.

-For remote areas, or homes that are completely separated from neighbourhoods, a satellite broadband connection is often the answer to getting online.
-Some properties are just too withdrawn for providers to lay fibre cables.
-But satellite connections can stretch pretty much anywhere in the world (provided you have a dish to receive it).
+For remote areas, or homes that are completely separated from neighbourhoods, a satellite broadband connection can be the answer to getting online.
+Some properties are just too hard-to-reach for providers to lay physical fibre cables.
+But satellite connections can cover pretty much anywhere in the world (provided you have a dish to receive it).

 How does satellite broadband work?

 Normal communications satellites work by transmitting radio waves to antennas down on Earth.
-Those antennas then provide our connected devices with the signal they need to communicate, and that’s how mobile phone calls and mobile internet tasks usually happen.
+Those antennas then provide our connected devices with the signal they need to communicate, which is how mobile phone calls and mobile internet connect.

-These satellites have been providing the internet to a small number of isolated properties for years.
-But the technology is quite old now, so it’s a lot slower than almost all other types of broadband.
+These satellites have been providing internet to a small number of isolated properties for years.
+But the technology is quite old now, so it’s a lot slower and it can’t handle as many devices as other types of broadband.

-What’s important to know is that both lasers and radio waves move at the speed of light, so it isn’t technically the ‘speed’ it travels that makes the difference.
-However, lasers move on a much higher frequency than radio waves do, so much more data can be transferred on them at any given time.
+Both lasers and radio waves move at the speed of light, so it isn’t technically the ‘speed’ the data travels that makes the difference.
+However, lasers move on a much higher frequency than radio waves do, so much more data can be transferred through them at any given time.

 How fast is satellite broadband?